- Employee Management

 - Gift cards and bonuses

 Remember this.
 Showing you care does not necessarily have to cost anything.
-It can be as simple as a better work culture.
+It can be as simple as a better company culture.

-Have somewhere for your employees to go.
-No matter how comfortable they get in their current duties, most will want to better themselves.
+Have a place for your employees to go.
+No matter how comfortable they get in their current duties listed on their initial onboarding checklist, most will want to better themselves.
 If your company has nowhere for them to go, they'll seek another that does.
-Not surprisingly, employee turnover will only be a matter of time.
+Not surprisingly, staff turnover will only be a matter of time.

 - Promoting toxic people or placing them in positions where they can influence new-hires